 Usually occupied by warming up athletes of cross-fit junkies, these rowing machines are not very popular at the rest of the time.
 It means you won’t have to wait in line to use it.
 Even if rarely prescribed for runners by their coaches, rowing workouts will engage a lot of muscle groups – including your core and arms – which are not so active while you run (and if you’re not cross-training in any other way, you’re risking to get the injury):

 - Shoulders and arms.
-Usually forgotten in running world, they play very important role in stabilizing your body and even propelling it forward (and arm thrust comes from strong shoulders; rowing works on both).
-Study in the Journal of Experimental Biology shows that arm swinging can save 3-13% of your energy while running (compared with holding them in fixed position).
+Usually forgotten in the running world, they play a very important role in stabilizing your body and even propelling it forward (and arms thrust comes from strong shoulders; rowing works on both).
+Study in the Journal of Experimental Biology shows that arm swinging can save 3-13% of your energy while running (compared with holding them in a fixed position).

 - Core and back.
 There are no doubts of need to have a strong core and back.
 Your trunk, head and arms weight approximately 2/3 of your body mass, so imagine it all hitting your poor legs with every stride.
 If you have weak back, pelvis, abs and other core muscles, unable to distribute that load, the weakest chain link (we all have one) will eventually break, ending up with hip, knee or feet injury.

-There’s more detailed page on which exactly muscles (with their Latin names and drawings) are involved in what part rowing cycle, in case you’d like to do your on research.
+There’s a more detailed page on which exactly muscles (with their Latin names and drawings) are involved in what part rowing cycle, in case you’d like to do your own research.